 1. You reckon you can just wing it

 Don’t get us wrong, we love a confident learner driver.
 If this is your attitude towards the theory test, though, you clearly don’t grasp what it actually entails.
 This is not a straightforward test that you can blag your way through with basic driving knowledge and lucky guesses.
 The theory test is designed to ensure that learners have a thorough understanding of the rules of the road.
+As such, it can be hard to pass if you don’t put in the work.

 So, if you’re aiming for theory test success, you must approach it with the focus that it requires.
 You don’t exactly have to be able to recite road regulations word-for-word, but you do need to seriously swot up on what they are.
 Some theory test questions can be quite tricky and, as you won’t know which ones you’ll get, it’s important that you revise everything.